humanwhocodes/humanwhocodes.com/src/pages/_posts/2011-08-18-css-lint-updated-to-0-5-0.md

   * I [added a rule][9] that checks for known CSS properties and warns if the property is unknown.
 Vendor-prefixed properties are considered exceptions to this rule.
   * Nicole [added a rule][10] that warns when a large negative `text-indent` is used without first setting the `direction` to `ltr`.

 Of course, there are other miscellaneous fixes and tweaks that have gone into this release.
-If you&#8217;re using CSS Lint for Node.js, you can update by typing:
+If you're using CSS Lint for Node.js, you can update by typing:

     npm update csslint